-This prohibition applies to payment chains or third party payments.
+This prohibition applies to payment chains or third-party payments.

-For these purposes, the UK has specifically designated Sberbank.
-This entity is not otherwise subject to an asset freeze.
+For these purposes, the UK specifically designated Sberbank.
+As of 6 April 2022, Sberbank is now subject to a broader asset freeze designation.

 There is an exception for processing a sterling payment for any fee or charge required to permit an aircraft to overfly, land in or take off from Russia.